Dance students working on their ballet technique in a dance studio.

 Preparation

-Laurie Crump, a lecturer in Creative Industries, says that preparation is the key to a good audition.
-“Know the musical pieces you are going to perform really well, so that you are able to enjoy playing them.”
-Also remember to bring all of the necessary equipment as indicated in your invitation letter – and lots of enthusiasm.
+Preparation is the key to a good audition.
+You should know the musical pieces you are going to perform well so that you can enjoy playing them.
+Also, remember to bring all of the necessary equipment as indicated in your invitation letter – and lots of enthusiasm.

 Let your personality shine